-When applying updates on your data you basically overwrite and remove them.
+When applying updates on your data you basically overwrite and remove valuable information.
 By doing this you lose the ability to answer questions you may have in the near future.
-Traditional state based approach is just an inflexible form of event-sourcing based approach.
+Traditional state based approach is just an inflexible form of log-based approach.

 When we have the stream of events (rather than the set of states) we can build any model and database we would like: relational, graph, document databases, text indexes, etc.

 Paralect has more than 4 years of experience in building humongous systems based on ideas of Event Sourcing.
 We never remove your data.
 Unless you really need to do this.

 NoSQL movement was born to address the limitations and issues of traditional database systems

 that were designed more than 30 years ago.